Prompting Strategies

 Search first, then chat

-codebase_search is fast and returns file locations with relevant snippets. codebase_consultant is slower and uses more tokens but synthesizes a complete answer.Recommended flow:- Search to find where relevant code lives
+semantic_search and grep_search are the default tools. chat is slower, can take up to 30 seconds, and uses more tokens but synthesizes a complete answer.Recommended flow:- Search to find where relevant code lives

 - Chat only when you need synthesis, explanation, or analysis